Project Title: Low-Cost Home Solar Power Kit

 Mounting Stand: Pole mount or rectangular metal frame.
 Ability to bear the weight of the panel and related items.
 Ability to adjust tilt (winter vs summer) and also rotate Eastward or Westward to take advantage of sunlight in morning and afternoon.
 Ability to access panel for cleaning the surface.

-One complete kit assembled and installed at NED for prototype testing.
-Also, detailed Bill of Material, list of suppliers and pricing, as well as detailed assembly and wiring instructions with images uploaded on sawayra.org as all projects are open-source to maximize deployment.
+One system consisting of 750W of solar panels and 200Amp-hr of storage has been installed at NED for prototype testing in May 2017.
+System is currently under test to identify the determine the performance at various price points e.g. Rs.
+50000 will only operate a fan and light, and charge mobile phone for several hours every evening, while a Rs 140000 system can also handle a fridge.
+Bill of Material, list of suppliers and pricing, as well as detailed assembly and wiring instructions with images uploaded on sawayra.org as all projects are open-source to maximize deployment.

 Appendix 1 – Additional Background